 Abstract:

-With the increasing demands for ship stealth performance and onboard comfort, the precise quantification of vibro-acoustic characteristics in complex ship systems is critical for optimizing structural acoustic design and reducing radiated noise.
-Traditional vibro-acoustic measurement methods are constrained by spatial limitations and coupling interference in ships, while indirect testing technology based on the reciprocity principle offers a novel approach to address these challenges.
-This paper systematically reviews the theoretical progress and engineering practices of reciprocity testing for ship mechanical-acoustic systems: Firstly, it introduces the historical development of reciprocity testing theory and the current status of engineering applications.
-Secondly, it analyzes and summarizes the key technical challenges hindering the industrial application of reciprocity testing, focusing on error-influencing factors and low-frequency high-power acoustic sources.
-Then, the "relative accuracy" reciprocity testing concept is illustrated through a case study of ship radiated noise directivity testing.
-Finally, the paper provides an outlook on critical issues requiring urgent resolution in the engineering application of reciprocity testing for ship mechanical-acoustic systems.
+With increasing demands for enhanced ship stealth performance and onboard comfort, precise quantification of vibro-acoustic characteristics in complex ship systems is critical for optimizing structural acoustic design and reducing radiated noise.
+Traditional vibro-acoustic measurement methods are limited by spatial constraints and coupling interference within ships, while indirect testing technology based on the reciprocity principle offers a promising solution to these challenges.
+This paper provides a comprehensive review of the theoretical advancements and engineering practices of reciprocity testing for ship mechanical-acoustic systems.
+First, it introduces the historical development of reciprocity testing theory and the current status of its engineering applications.
+Second, it analyzes and summarizes the key technical challenges hindering the industrial application of reciprocity testing, focusing on error-influencing factors and low-frequency, high-power acoustic sources.
+The concept of "relative accuracy" in reciprocity testing is then demonstrated through a case study on ship radiated noise directivity testing.
+Finally, the paper discusses critical issues that need to be addressed in the engineering application of reciprocity testing for ship mechanical-acoustic systems.